FoothillCSClub/discord-bot-workshop/README.md

 ## Step 2: Invite Your Bot

-1. Go to the “OAuth2” tab.
+1. Go to the “OAuth2” tab

     ![How the OAuth2 page should look like.](https://discordpy.readthedocs.io/en/latest/_images/discord_oauth2.png)

-2. Tick the “bot” checkbox under “scopes”.
+2. Tick the “bot” checkbox under “scopes”

     ![The scopes checkbox with "bot" ticked.](https://discordpy.readthedocs.io/en/latest/_images/discord_oauth2_scope.png)

-3. Tick the permissions required for your bot to function under “Bot Permissions”.
+3. Tick the permissions required for your bot to function under “Bot Permissions”

     ![The permission checkboxes with some permissions checked.](https://discordpy.readthedocs.io/en/latest/_images/discord_oauth2_perms.png)